 NOTE: This is not required for the IRB when doing human subject research.

 RCR educational modules are part of the NSF requirement for undergraduate students, graduate students and post-docs supported by NSF funds.

 Are you an Investigator or a research team member doing Research with Animals?

 If yes, select Working with the IACUC CITI educational course.
 This is required if you plan to use lab animals in your work.

 Next, select the type of animal with which you work.

 Animal users also need to complete the IUEHS Safety & Health for Animal Users Training course.

 Are you a Principal Investigator or Co-Principal Investigator conducting interventional clinical studies, or are you otherwise interested in Good Clinical Practice?

 If yes, select the Good Clinical Practice CITI educational course.

 The GCP educational course is a condition of IRB approval for Principal Investigators and Co-Principal Investigators conducting interventional clinical studies.
-It is optional for all others.
+Initial and continuing education (every 3 years) will be required.